 Great North Run

-The Great North Run begins on Newcastle’s central motorway and winds through some of the city’s most iconic landmarks, including the towering Tyne Bridge.
-The route snakes into Gateshead and then South Tyneside before culminating in a home stretch at South Shields.
+The Great North Run begins on the A167, near Claremont Road and passes some of the city’s most iconic landmarks, including the towering Tyne Bridge and Gateshead International Stadium.
+The route culminates in a home stretch at South Shields.

 To reach the Great North Run by train you can travel to Newcastle station with CrossCountry.